The Gospel (Good News) of Jesus Christ

-“Righteousness and justice are the foundation of Your throne; mercy and truth go before Your face.”
-(Psalm 89:14)
+“Righteousness and justice are the foundation of your throne; steadfast love and faithfulness go before you.”Psalm 89:14

 In civil law, a good judge must punish crime.
 If he turns a blind eye to injustice, then he is corrupt and he himself should be punished.